-We identified the PPE revaluation to be a Key Audit Matter, as it is material to the financial statements and involves significant management judgment and estimation.
+We identified PPE valuation to be a Key Audit Matter, as it is material to the financial statements and involves significant management judgment and estimation.
 The revaluation methodology and assumptions used in determining the fair value of the PPE, such as market conditions and economic factors, are subject to inherent risks and uncertainties.
-Procedures included obtaining and vetting third party valuations of said property and assessing the methodology used.
+Procedures included obtaining and vetting most recent third party valuations of said property and assessing the methodology used.